Creative Community for Peace: Celebrity involvement

-CCFP released a video from Shaquille O'Neal wishing all Jews a happy Sukkot.
+CCFP released a video of Shaquille O'Neal wishing all Jews a happy Sukkot.

-Ziggy Marley was honored as an Ambassador of Peace and a 2019 CCFP event.

 Connection to StandWithUs

-While waiting for approval of its tax-exempt status, CCFP partnered with the nonprofit organization StandWithUs in order to be able to receive donations.
+While waiting for approval of its tax-exempt status, CCFP partnered with the nonprofit organization StandWithUs to be able to receive tax-deductible donations.

-The Forward reported in 2013, that CCFP didn't have tax-exempt status yet, the partnership was ongoing, and that CCFP was additionally sharing office space with SWU.
-In a press release shared in full on Billboard, CCFP explains that as a young organization CCFP cut costs sharing accounting and HR services with SWU; both groups paid their share.
-Adalah-NY has claimed that Creative Community for Peace is a branch of StandWithUs.
+In 2013, The Forward reported that CCFP did not yet have tax-exempt status, that the partnership was ongoing, and that CCFP was sharing office space with SWU.
+In a press release shared in full in Billboard, CCFP said it cut costs by sharing accounting and HR services with SWU and that both groups paid their share.
+Adalah-NY has claimed that CCFP is a branch of StandWithUs.

-The group's founders have maintained that there is no formal partnership between CCFP and SWU.
-David Renzer told The Forward that CCFP had always been independent from SWU and had "no day-to-day relationship" with the organization.
+CCFP's founders have maintained that it has no formal partnership with SWU.
+Renzer told The Forward that CCFP had always been independent from SWU and had "no day-to-day relationship" with it.